Selling tech isn’t always the easiest exercise.

 If you are also selling a product that’s $10 000 per month, for example, your list doesn’t have to be super vertical, it could be more horizontal.

-Meaning that you could cast a wider net to find more qualified leads.
-You could target those in marketing, fintech, and other industries.
+Meaning that you could cast a wider net to find more qualified leads .
+You could target customers in marketing, fintech, and other industries.

 You could also reach out to businesses and start a partnership campaign.
 This means that you will reach out to businesses that are already connected to your end customer.
 These potential partners can be a referral source for your product.

-You could either focus on the end customer, or a partnership campaign.
+You could either focus on selling to the end customer, or creating a partnership campaign.

 1. The End Customer